Dylmoco/smoothr/README.md

 The server reads both `client_id` and `secret` – falling back to `api_key` for the client ID – when creating and capturing orders.

 Activate the gateway by setting `store_settings.settings.active_payment_gateway` to `paypal` (or override it on the client via `window.SMOOTHR_CONFIG.active_payment_gateway`).

+### DEDUPE_WINDOW_MS

+The Checkout API suppresses duplicate orders by comparing incoming carts and rejecting identical submissions created within a time window.
+Configure the window with the `DEDUPE_WINDOW_MS` environment variable.
+It defaults to 30 seconds.
+Setting a lower value or `0` disables server-side duplicate suppression.

 ## Checkout flow